ftsrg-bta/lab-ethereum/guide/guide.md

 - Structures (`struct`).
 - Mappings (`mapping(...=>...)`).

-These work in a similar way as in other programming languages.
+These types work in a similar way as in other programming languages.
 For more information on types, see [types section of the documentation](https://solidity.readthedocs.io/en/v0.5.0/types.html).

 #### Visibilities

 State variable [visibility](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#visibility-and-getters) can be `private`, `internal` or `public`, which are similar to other programming languages.
 However, there are a few remarkable differences.
-- For public variables only a getter function is generated automatically.
+- For public variables, only a getter function is generated automatically.
 They cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
 Never store passwords or other secret information on the blockchain.

 ### Functions